danielaparker/jsoncons/README.md

 # jsoncons: a C++ library for json construction

 `jsoncons` is a C++ library for the construction of [JavaScript Object Notation (JSON)](http://www.json.org).
 It supports parsing a JSON file or string into a tree structured `json` value, building a `json` value in C++ code, and serializing a `json` value to a file or string.
 It also provides an event-based API for reading and writing JSON documents that are too large to fit into available memory, somewhat analogously to SAX processing in the XML world.
-Documentation may be found in https://github.com/danielaparker/jsoncons/wiki.
+Documentation may be found [here](https://github.com/danielaparker/jsoncons/wiki).

 jsoncons uses some features that are new to C++ 11, particularly move semantics, however, it has been written to be compatible with VC++ 10 SP1 (note that SP1 is required for VC++ 10, it fixes compiler bugs with move semantics.)
 It has been tested with MS Visual C++ 10 SP1, Intel C++ Studio XE 2013, clang 3.3 and GCC 4.8.

-The code repository is on [github](https://github.com/danielaparker/jsoncons).
+The [code repository](https://github.com/danielaparker/jsoncons) and [releases](https://github.com/danielaparker/jsoncons/releases) are on github.
 It is distributed under the [Boost Software License](http://www.boost.org/users/license.html)

 The library has a number of features, which are listed below: